KingPandesal/GaBasa/README.md

 - **ReaLTaiizor** (for modern UI components)
 - **BCrypt.Net-Next** (for password hashing)

+If not already installed, Visual Studio should restore them automatically when you build the solution.
+You can also install them manually via NuGet Package Manager.

 ### Build and Run
 - Press F5 to build and run the application.